Asheville Area Fall Foliage Getaways and Color Change Timeline

 The month of color is sped and slowed by temperatures, as the combination of shorter days and cool temperatures are really the harbingers for these color changes to begin with as the trees prepare for winter.
 Interested in learning more about the science behind fall color?
 ExploreAsheville.com has a great page on the science behind fall color that discusses why and how leaves change colors, area's of the world where leaf color changes occur, and a fly-over map of color progression by elevation.

 Fall foliage forecasts are typically released a month or so out from the month of October to take weather into consideration, however, here is a general example of past year's timelines for fall color change below.
-Keep in mind, that fall color schedules can really vary year by year depending on a variety of factors so be sure to check this year's forecast when planning your 2017 Asheville Fall vacation.
+Keep in mind, that fall color schedules can really vary year by year depending on a variety of factors so the information below is simply a general guide based on what we've seen throughout the years.

 Fall Foliage Timeline